 If you have more time or want to explore beyond the top 10 things to do in Oahu on this list, here are some more options.

-- Hike to Manoa Falls – this is the next most popular option after Diamond Head if you want to go hiking in Oahu.
-The falls are close to Waikiki and are one of the best Oahu waterfalls.
+- Hike to Manoa Falls – this is the next most popular option after Diamond Head if you want to go hiking.
+The falls are close to Waikiki and are one of the best in Oahu.